-But like I said, when things get going, they generally really kick it up a notch, mixing the lovely art style and chippy soundtrack with a proper test of one’s reflexes (and aim, to a degree).
+But as I said, when things get going, they generally really kick it up a notch, mixing the lovely art style and chippy soundtrack with a proper test of one’s reflexes (and aim, to a degree).
 There’s fun to be had for sure, even if the overall experience is by no means perfect.
 For instance, grabbing a power-up to have the likes of Meat Boy (yes, THAT Meat Boy!) upgrade your firepower temporarily does not get old.
-Same goes for the end-of-level boss fights, what with their old-schooly predictable patterns and all.
+The same goes for the end-of-level boss fights, what with their old-fashioned predictable patterns and all.
 Oh, and these monstrosities are why some refer to BIT.TRIP Fate as part bullet hell…

 As such, all in all, while I enjoyed some of what BIT.TRIP Fate had to offer, the slow pace and punishing deaths made the experience noticeably less than I had hoped.
 It is a clever and unique concept, having a character move along a pre-determined path/rail like this, no doubt.
 But clever and unique will only carry the game so far for most, depending on their level of tolerance for the aforementioned annoyances.
 A fun and recommendable title, even if it is ever so slightly flawed.
 So… let’s hear it for CommanderVideo’s penultimate BIT.TRIP chapter!